 Heifer International supports the “passing on the gift” model.
 By giving a family a goat, a cow or even a water buffalo, a family can build a sustainable life.
 Cows produce milk, fertilizer for crops or the capacity to plow fields.
 When these animals create offspring, families are encouraged to pass on the first female baby to another family.
 This family then does the same with the offspring of their animals.

 It is important to raise awareness and donate to these foundations, seeing that they have been making real-time change and investments.
-Like these vastly different organization, ending world hunger does not take a single fix-all approach.
+Like these vastly different organizations, ending world hunger does not take a single fix-all approach.
 Different strategies, supported by generous gifts, provide hungry people with the tools and willpower they need to stop world hunger.